isabelaclass/isabelaclass/README.md

 ---

 ## 🔍 What I’m Learning Right Now:
-Currently, I'm studing about web developement to level up my skills! 💡
+Currently, I'm studying mobile development with a focus on Kotlin to level up my skills! 💡

 ---